knative/community/working-groups/kafka/CHARTER.md

 # Motivation/Abstract

-Within the knative-sandbox org, Kafka based eventing currently includes 2 channel implementations, 2 sources implementations, 1 broker and 1 sink with more than three vendors and multiple users for production workloads.
+Within the knative-extensions org, Kafka based eventing currently includes 2 channel implementations, 2 sources implementations, 1 broker and 1 sink with more than three vendors and multiple users for production workloads.
 With that, it is desired to have a dedicated forum for Kafka based Eventing which can be really beneficial both for exposure and focus.

 # Mission Statement